 Shifting market conditions can cause periods of stress where liquidity dries up and costs to liquidate securities rise.
 In extreme circumstances, this can lead to extraordinary costs incurred when transacting.
-We follow a strict Liquidity Risk Management (LRM) framework, as set out in the Liquidity Risk Management Policy.
+We follow a strict Liquidity Risk Management (LRM) framework, as set out in the Liquidity Risk Management Policy, which can be found on the Disclose Register at www.disclose-register.companiesoffice.govt.nz.

-Fundamentally, our LRM begins with security selection - we seek to only invest in those securities that are traded on a recognised exchange (e.g., New York Stock Exchange), are quoted on a regular basis.
-Liquidity Management Tools (LMT) are also embedded within the LRM framework and LRM Policy, for more information, please refer to the Liquidity Risk Management Policy.
+Fundamentally, our LRM begins with security selection - we seek to only invest in those securities that are traded on a recognised exchange (e.g., New York Stock Exchange), and are quoted on a regular basis.
+Liquidity Management Tools (LMTs) are also embedded within the LRM framework and LRM Policy, for more information, please refer to the Liquidity Risk Management Policy.